irneh-pl/pgpool2-cookbook/README.md

 Requirements
 ------------
 The cookbook currently only supports Ubuntu OS.
+Tested on Ubuntu 12.04 and 14.04.

 #### packages
 - `build-essential` - Tools required for building software.